 TRANSMIT.
-For transmitted frames.
-FORMAC Plus precedes the transmission with the required IDLE and SD symbols.
+For transmitted frames, FORMAC Plus precedes the transmission with the required IDLE and SD symbols.
 FORMAC Plus expects FC, DA, SA and INFO to be stored in the transmit buffer.
-If the NFCS control bit (in the transmit descriptor) is cleared, the FORMAC Plus appends the CRC result after the last byte stored in memory is presented to the X-Bus for transmission.
-FORMAC Plus appends to the frame the end delimiter (ED) and frame status (FS) indicators.
+If the NFCS control bit (in the transmit descriptor) is cleared, the FORMAC Plus appends the CRC result after the last byte stored in memory is presented to the ring.
+FOR-

+MAC Plus appends to the frame the end delimiter (ED) and frame status (FS) indicators.

 RECEIVE.
 On receive, FORMAC Plus strips IDLE and SD before storing the frame.
-If programmed to store FCS, by setting (STRPFCS bit in Mode Register 2) then the 4-byte FCS field is stored at the end of the INFO field.
-The received E, A and C indicators are stored as bits in the received frame-status field.
+If programmed to buffer FCS, then the 4-byte FCS field is stored at the end of the INFO field.
+The first three FS set/reset indicators are stored as bits in the received frame-status field.